Prolate spheroids settling in a quiescent fluid: clustering, microstructures and collisions

 The remainder of this paper is organized as follows.
-In section \ref{sec:method}, we describe the physical problem along with simulation set-ups of this study, and introduce the numerical methods adopted here.
-Then, in section \ref{sec:result}, we analyze the statistics of particle motions and spatial distributions, and examine the collision efficiency of dispersed particles at different particle volume fraction.
+In section \ref{sec:setup}, we describe the physical problem and the simulation set-ups of this study.
+Then, in section \ref{sec:result}, we analyze the statistics of particle motions and spatial distributions, followed by the examination of the collision rate of dispersed particles at different particle volume fractions.
 Finally, we summarize the findings and draw conclusions in section \ref{sec:conclud}.